CDonnerer/tiny-xgboost/README.md

 ## Installation

-It's just a Python file atm.
-Will be packeged in a bit.
+It's just a single Python file, `tiny_xgboost.py`.
+Will be packaged in a bit.

 ## Testing